 1327.
 On locomotives with pressurized cooling systems, the pressure must be relieved before attempting to remove pressure cap or water tank plugs.
-Employees who handle or add cooling water treatment to engine cooling water systems should wear, in addition to prescribed eye protection, a full face shield, rubberized apron, and prescribed rubber gloves.
+When removing pressure caps to add cooling water treatment to locomotives, employees must wear prescribed eye protection, a full face shield, a rubberized apron, and prescribed rubber gloves.

-COMPRESSED GASES - WELDING AND CUTTING
+WELDING AND CUTTING

 - 1340.
-Only employees qualified by authorized supervisors or instructors are permitted to do welding or use an oxy-fuel torch. - 1341.
-Employees performing heating, welding, or cutting must wear clothing and work boots that will afford protection against sparks and molten metal.
-This includes, as required, prescribed ear and eye protection, high-top work boots, hard hats, leg bands, spats, leather coat, and welding gloves.
-Torn, oily, or greasy gloves or clothing, or clothing made of highly combustible synthetic material must not be worn.
-Tools, clothes, or material must not be placed on top of cylinders, regulators, hoses, or welding machines. - 1342.
-Where possible, when in use, compressed gas cylinders must be in the upright position, chained, and/or properly secured to prevent falling over and must be at least 10 feet from the work area. - 1343.
+Only employees qualified by authorized supervisors or instructors are permitted to do welding or use an oxy-fuel equipment.. - 1342.
+Where possible, when in use, compressed gas cylinders must be in the upright position, chained, and/or properly secured to prevent falling over and must be at least 10 feet from the work area. - Cylinders must not be placed near sources of ignition, heat, or highly combustible material.
+A well-ventilated area remote from work areas is desirable. - 1343.
 Before connecting oxygen or flammable gas regulators, supply valves must be opened slightly for an instant to remove any dirt present.
 Stand to one side and away from valve opening when blowing out cylinder.
 Do not hold torch to any part of body to test flow of gases. - 1344.
-Employees must not carry cigarette lighters or matches where they may be exposed to sparks or excessive heat. - 1345.
-Always use approved wrenches provided for connecting and disconnecting regulators, hoses, and torches.
-Red hose is for fuel gas and green hose is for oxygen gas. - 1346.
-When opening gas cylinders: - [1] Always use an approved wrench, if required, and leave it in place on the cylinder valve while using it. - [2] Stand to one side of the cylinder being opened, opposite the regulator. - [3] For all fuel gas cylinders other than acetylene, open the cylinder valve completely to seal the back seal packing.
+Employees must not carry cigarette lighters or matches where they may be exposed to sparks or excessive heat. - 1346.
+When opening gas cylinders: - (a) Before opening cylinder valves, see that pressure adjusting screws on oxygen and flammable gas regulators are in full release position to prevent rupturing the diaphragm. - (b) Always use an approved wrench, if required, and leave it in place on the cylinder valve while using it. - (c) Stand to one side of the cylinder being opened, opposite the regulator. - (d) For all fuel gas cylinders other than acetylene, open the cylinder valve completely to seal the back seal packing. - (e) For acetylene cylinders, do not open the cylinder valve more than 1/4 to 1 turn. - (f) Open oxygen cylinder valves slowly until the pressure on the regulator tank valve builds; then, open the valve fully.

-- [4] For acetylene cylinders, do not open the cylinder valve more than 1/4 to 1 turn. - [5] Open oxygen cylinder valves slowly until the pressure on the regulator tank valve builds; then, open the valve fully. - 1347.
-Before opening cylinder valves, see that pressure adjusting screws on oxygen and flammable gas regulators are in full release position to prevent rupturing the diaphragm. - 1348.
+1348.
 Be sure that all oxygen and flammable gas equipment connections are clean.
 Never allow oil or grease to come in contact with such equipment.